 While Maggie Watson's status as an artist of supreme interest is undisputed, her sales results have been seriously compromised by the repeated appearance Digging Stick Dreaming 1995, which has been described her Magnum Opus.
 When originally sold at Lawson~Menzies in November 2005 it sold to a Rod Menzies consortium for $216,000 including buyer's premium, her highest recorded price at the time.
 It sold again two years later for her current second highest recorded price, $336,000 but has appeared several times since.
 In fact it has been sold and resold 5 times and this one work set her second, third, fourth, fifth and sixth highest recorded prices at public auction.

 Maggie Watson had an excellent success rate of 68% without ever seeing a dip in the appreciation of her works at auction until 2012, when only four works were offered and not one sold.
 In 2013 only two sold of four offered.
 2007 was her best year with seven of eight works selling for a total value of $556,200.
 In that year, the only object that appeared was a lovely painted coolamon which achieved $14,400 in Lawson Menzies November sale (Lot 42).
 However 2008 saw her record topple.
-While only three of the six works offered were successful at sale (with her success rate falling by 3%), her total sales topped $2 million for the first time, elevating her AAMI from 6.187 to 7.273.
+While only three of the six works offered were successful at sale (with her success rate falling by 3%), her total sales topped $2 million for the first time.
 She was the sixth best performing artist in 2009 and eighth in 2010.
 Her stocks have been on the slide since 2012, yet she remains second only to Emily Kngwarreye amongst female Aboriginal artists, an altogether remarkable fact given the sheer number of female artists who have emerged since the eary 1990s.
 This fact alone should have all those interested in ‘investment’ sit up and take note.